mloy/streaming-spec/axes.md

 ### A Simple Counter

+(This makes sense how it works, but what is the use case for this?
+This is not a protocol specific question, more a question of the point of view a DAQ system.)

 - The value is expressed as a base value type
 - The count value is equidistant with an increment of 2, it runs in one direction
 - The device sends an initial absolute value.